Niharika2211/ansible/README.md

 > "Yes, I used Ansible for provisioning EC2 instances on AWS.
 We used dynamic inventory via EC2 tags and playbooks to automate the entire application stack: nginx, Python, PostgreSQL.
 Roles were created for reusable components like monitoring and log rotation.
 We also used Ansible Vault for securing database credentials."

 ---

-Feel free to contribute more or expand each section!